hernanponcedeleon/Dat3M/README.md

 Author and Contact
 ======
 Dat3M is developed and maintained by [Hernán Ponce de León](mailto:ponce@fortiss.org) and [Florian Furbach](mailto:f.furbach@tu-braunschweig.de).
-Please feel free to us in case of questions or to send feedback.
+Please feel free to contact us in case of questions or to send feedback.